 You are here

-News Release - New licensure exam approved to ensure teachers understand scientifically based reading instruction
+News Release - State Board approves new licensure exam to ensure teachers understand scientifically based reading instruction

 June 10, 2021

-New licensure exam approved to ensure teachers understand scientifically based reading instruction
+State Board approves new licensure exam to ensure teachers understand scientifically based reading instruction

 DENVER -- The State Board of Education at its two-day meeting on Wednesday and Thursday approved the adoption of the Praxis 5205 assessment, Teaching Reading: Elementary, as a license requirement for special education, early childhood and elementary teachers.